-It’s estimated the the average American consumes 70-80 grams of sugar per day.
-Is this number shocking?
-It shouldn’t be, because added sugar is hidden and added to nearly EVERYTHING!
-Besides the cookies, candy, desserts and sugary filled drinks it also sneaks its way into “healthy foods” like yogurt, tomato sauces, granola, and protein bars.
-The list goes on.
+The average American consumes 70-80 grams of sugar per day.
+Shocking, right?
+Sugar is hidden in, and added to, nearly EVERYTHING!
+Besides the cookies, candy, desserts and sugary filled drinks, it also sneaks its way into “healthy foods” like yogurt, tomato sauces, granola, and protein bars.
 And this is no accident.
-The Sugar will wreak havoc on your hormones creating all sorts issues including an insatiable appetite and nearly uncontrollable sugar cravings.
+Sugar wreaks havoc on your body creating all sorts of issues including: an insatiable appetite, cravings, hormone disruptions and gut problems.

-So, what’s a healthy minded person to do when it comes to baking, having a sweet treat, or sweetening coffee?!
-Fret not because there are actually many healthy sugar alternatives and we refer to them as natural sweeteners.
+So, what’s a healthy-minded person to do when it comes to baking, having a sweet treat, or sweetening coffee?!
+Rest assured that healthy sugar alternatives do exist, and we refer to them as natural sweeteners.
 We aren’t talking about artificial sweeteners.
-Artificial sweeteners are chemically made in lab and from natural.
+Artificial sweeteners are chemically made in labs.
 Ummm, no thanks!
-Even though artificial sweeteners are currently recognized as safe by the FDA they have been linked to weight gain, sugar cravings, and disruption of gut health.
-(1,2,3) While there are just as many studies proving artificial sweeteners to be safe for human consumption in moderate amounts it’s best to be on the safe side and avoid artificial sweeteners and foods sweetened with artificial sweeteners.
+Even though artificial sweeteners are currently recognized as safe by the FDA, they have been linked to weight gain, sugar cravings, and disruption of gut health.
+(1,2,3) While there are studies proving artificial sweeteners are safe for human consumption in moderate amounts, it’s best to be on the safe side and avoid artificial sweeteners.
 Why risk it, right?

-Sugar in all of its forms contributes to cardiovascular disease, diabetes, obesity, and several metabolic disorders.
-This is why it’s so important to be mindful of the amount you’re using on a daily basis.
-Take on the mindset of ‘a little goes a long way’ and ‘less is more’ when it comes to sugar and even natural sweeteners.
-When going the natural sweetener route be picky and opt for high quality, organic natural sweeteners.
+Sugar in any form contributes to cardiovascular disease, diabetes, obesity, and several metabolic disorders.
+This is why it’s so important to be mindful of the amount you use on a daily basis.
+Take on the mindset of ‘a little goes a long way’ and ‘less is more’ when it comes to all sweeteners.
+When going the natural, route be picky and opt for high-quality, organic natural sweeteners.

 Coconut Sugar (1 Tablespoon = 45 calories)

 Coconut sugar is made by heating the coconut blossom sap.
 Similar to its healthy relatives: coconut water, coconut oil, and coconut milk, coconut sugar is becoming more mainstream due its low glycemic index (compared to glucose) and trace nutrient content of iron, potassium, calcium, zinc, and antioxidants.
 Coconut sugar has a rich, nutty taste and is 1:1 when being substituted for table sugar.
-This sugar is heat stable so it’s great for cooking and baking.
+This option is heat stable and great for cooking and baking.

-Use caution!
-While coconut sugar does have some benefits it still provides the same amount of fructose as sugar gram for gram.
+Coconut sugar contains some nutritional benefits compared to table sugar, which is void of any nutrients, (AKA “empty calories).”
+But use caution!
+While coconut sugar does have some benefits, it still provides the same amount of fructose as sugar, gram for gram.

 Maple Syrup (1 Tablespoon = 52 calories)

 Maple syrup is extracted from the maple tree, bottled, and graded.
 The grades vary from country to country.
 In the United States, maple syrup is graded based on color.
-Grade A being the lightest syrup and typically used as a traditional syrup.
-Grade B is darker in color and used for cooking and baking.
+Grade A = the lightest syrup, typically used as a traditional syrup.
+Grade B = darker in color for cooking and baking.
 The darker the syrup the higher the antioxidant count which helps combat cancer causing free radicals.

 Raw Honey (1 Tablespoon = 70 calories)

-Raw honey is full of polyphenols (plant compounds) that are packed with antioxidants and health benefits.
+This lovely nectar from bees is full of polyphenols (plant compounds) packed with antioxidants and health benefits.
 Raw honey also contains trace amounts of vitamins, minerals, amino acids, and enzymes.
-Note there is a major difference when comes to honey and raw honey.
-Unless denoted specifically as raw honey the honey has likely undergone more processing by means of ultrafiltration which strips the honey of its beneficial enzymes and bee pollen fragments.
+Note: there is a major difference when comes to honey and raw honey.
+Regular honey undergoes more processing by means of ultrafiltration which strips the honey of its beneficial enzymes and bee pollen fragments.
 The trace amounts of pollen and enzymes are the components that give honey it’s antimicrobial and antibacterial properties.
 (5) Raw honey is simply strained and then bottled.
-The limited processing preserves the beneficial components of the honey making raw honey the superior choice.
+The limited processing preserves the beneficial components, making it the superior choice.